DrewDavidson1999/MIST353_Project/SampleProject/SQL/README.md

 1. I used ChatGPT to find the word for updating in a stored procedure
      Prompt: "creating a stored procedure to update a user password in sql"
 2. I used the Class Collaborate videos to get the right format

+### Samantha Wilson
+1. Used w3schools and notes to create stored procedures
+2. Used chatgpt to give me parameters for my procedures.